liferay/liferay-docs/discover/portal/articles/04-forms/00-intro.markdown

         It's important to note that these (and more!) form field types will be included in future versions of the Liferay Forms application.

-Liferay Forms gives you a lot of control over how your form is displayed, allowing you to make [form pages](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#creating-form-pages), and adjust the [form layout](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#form-layouts) of the fields.
-These styling elements are enough for most forms.
-Over time, more features will be added to Liferay Forms, and DDL might someday become obsolete, in favor of a single form building application.
-If you're a heavy user of DDL, don't worry, Liferay is committed to preserving and enhancing the features provided by DDL; they just might be moved to Liferay Forms.
+Liferay Forms gives you a lot of form design flexibility, whether you need a [simple form](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms) or a [complex form](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms) that leverages advanced features.
+Form layouts are flexible with the use of [form pages](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#creating-form-pages) and [form field layout](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#form-layouts) tools.
+While these elements are enough for most forms, more features will be added to Liferay Forms in the future, and the key features of DDL will be merged into Liferay Forms as well.
+Once that happens, you'll have a single form building application, Liferay Forms.
+If you're a heavy DDL user, don't worry.
+Liferay is committed to preserving the core DDL features by integrating them into Liferay Forms.

+Once all form building features are fully merged into Liferay Forms, future improvements and new features will be instantly available to form builders.
+The best features of DDL, all the new features of Liferay Forms, and all future improvements will be at your fingertips, regardless of your form building use case.
 Now is the time to familiarize yourself with Liferay Forms and begin using it for all your form building needs, except for the narrow use cases described above.